'It's just hell there': Russia still pounds eastern Ukraine

 “It’s just hell there.
 Everything is engulfed in fire, the shelling doesn’t stop even for an hour,” Haidai said in written comments.

-Only a fraction of 100,000 people who used to live in Sievierodonetsk before the war remain in the city, with no electricity, communications, food or medicine.
+Only a fraction of 100,000 people who used to live in Severodonetsk before the war remain in the city, with no electricity, communications, food or medicine.

 Even so, Haidai said, the staunch Ukrainian resistance is preventing Moscow from deploying its resources to other parts of the country.